Nomar Garciaparra

-Anthony Nomar Garciaparra (/ˈnoʊmɑr ɡɑrˌsiːəˈpɑrə/; born July 23, 1973) is an American former Major League Baseball player and current SportsNet LA analyst.
-He retired after nine seasons in Major League Baseball, spending most of his career as an All-Star shortstop for the Boston Red Sox and later playing third and first base with the Chicago Cubs, Los Angeles Dodgers, and Oakland Athletics.
-Garciaparra is one of 13 players in Major League history to hit two grand slams during a single game, and the only player to achieve the feat at his home stadium.
+Anthony Nomar Garciaparra (/ˈnoʊmɑr ɡɑrˌsiːəˈpɑrə/; born July 23, 1973) is an American former professional baseball player and current SportsNet LA analyst.
+He retired after fourteen seasons in Major League Baseball (MLB), spending most of his career as a shortstop for the Boston Red Sox and later playing third and first base with the Chicago Cubs, Los Angeles Dodgers, and Oakland Athletics.
+Garciaparra is one of 13 players in MLB history to hit two grand slams during a single game, and the only player to achieve the feat at his home stadium.

-Garciaparra is a six-time All-Star (1997, 1999, 2000, 2002, 2003, 2006), and was the AL Rookie of the Year and AL Silver Slugger Award winner at shortstop in 1997.
+Garciaparra is a six-time All-Star (1997, 1999, 2000, 2002, 2003, 2006), and was the American League (AL) Rookie of the Year and AL Silver Slugger Award winner at shortstop in 1997.
 In 2001, he suffered a wrist injury, the first in a series of significant injuries that plagued the remainder of his career.
-Known for his ability to hit for average, Garciaparra is a lifetime .313 hitter.
+Known for his ability to hit for a high batting average, Garciaparra had a career .313 average.
 He had the highest single-season batting average by a right-handed batter in the post-war era, batting .372 in 2000, and won the AL Batting Title in 1999 and 2000, the first right-handed batter to accomplish this in consecutive seasons since Joe DiMaggio.

 Garciaparra was also famed for his long and quirky batting stance, which he claimed helped him focus and get comfortable before each pitch.